jrderuiter/multiscale_segmentation/README.md

 Step 1 is implemented using convolve1d and fftconvolve from the scipy software package, where convolve1d is used for small inputs and fftconvolve for larger inputs to speed up the processing.
 Step 2 is implemented in both python and C (for more speed).
 The C implementation is used by default, though this does require building of the C extension files.

+## Installation

+The library can currently be used by adding the libary path to your python path.
+Note that the C extentions must be built first, which can be done with the setup.py script using the following command in the library directory:

+python setup.py build_ext --inplace

 ## Usage

 Currently, a signal can be segmented by passing a vector of its values to the segment_signal function along with the number of desired scales.
 This returns a mapping dictionary representing the build segmentation tree and a dictionary of segment ends, which contains the end of each segment per scale.
 The dictionary of segment ends can be transformed to segment tuples (start, end) using the segment_ends_to_segments function.